Healthy Bee Hotels

 What to know even more?

-Get to know the bees and wasps that may be in your hotel by looking at our Capped Ends Guide (coming soon!).
+Get to know the bees and wasps that may be in your hotel by looking at our Native Bee Network (coming soon!).
 Learn about the characteristics of native hole-nesting bees in our Spring Bees vs Summer Bees page.
 Understand what can harm your bees by reading our Pests, Chemicals & Drilled Wood page.
 And we would love for you to Help Build Bee Education!